AndiEcker/AcuSihotInterfaces/README.md

 ### SysDataMan Application

-SysDataMan is a command line tool for to synchronize and compare data between our four systems (Acu=Acumen Ass=AssCache Sf=Salesforce and Sh=Sihot).
+SysDataMan is a command line tool to synchronize and compare data between our four systems (Acu=Acumen Ass=AssCache Sf=Salesforce and Sh=Sihot).
 The actions performed by this tool get specified by the [command line options --pull, --push and --compare](#action-command-line-options), which can be specify multiple times.